I have used a pretty wide variety of oil paint. I thought it might be useful to share my opinions about the different brands I’ve used comparatively.

 Bocour Bellini doesn’t exist any more.
 They were packaged in lead tubes, made in New York, and, in the colours I have, excellent.
 I have a tube of lamp black (PBk 6) that smells like no other paint I’ve ever owned.
 It seems strange to be excited about such a basic pigment, but it’s wonderful paint and I’ll be sorry when it’s gone.
 5 out of 5 (I’m in love).

-Sennelier makes very good paint which is ground in safflower.
-It dries slower than some other paints.
+Sennelier makes good paint which is ground in safflower oil.
+It is pretty liquid-y out of the tube.
 I love the fact that this huge manufacturer still maintains their little original store across the river from the Louvre.
-All weight of history aside though, I don’t rank these paints too far above other paints which are easier to find in here in Canada.
-There are 144 colours in the line and they seem just a little “mass produced”.
+Super cool.
+All weight of history aside though, I don’t rank these paints (called simply “Sennelier oil colours”) above other paints which are easier for me to find in here in Canada.
+There are 144 colours in the line and they seem just a little “mass produced” to me.
+They dry faster than expected, despite the safflower oil, which probably means they put dryers in the paint.
 I have some.
-I’m really happy with it.
-I use other paint.
+I’m happy with it.
+I tend toward other brands.
 3.5 out of 5.

 Here is good source of information about different paints: https://jeffchester.wordpress.com/2013/05/23/24/

 Here is another quite comprehensive comparative review of oil paints: http://wonderstreet.com/blog/how-to-choose-a-brand-of-oil-paint